yasin6n/TRI-Battery-SOH-Prediction/README.md

 ## Possible Future Plans / Next Steps

 This project served as a strong foundation for battery SOH prediction using classical ML on the TRI fast-charging LFP dataset.
-Here are some ideas I'm planning to explore to take it further:
+Here are some ideas I might explore to take it further:

 - **Advanced Gradient Boosting Models**
   Experiment with XGBoost, LightGBM, or CatBoost — these often outperform Random Forest on tabular/time-series battery data due to better handling of non-linearities and feature interactions.
 Goal: push RMSE/MAE below current ~1.4%/0.9% levels.